Avian Influenza

 There are many strains of AI virus, generally classified into two categories:

-• low pathogenic (LPAI) strains typically cause few or no clinical signs in poultry and may go undetected due to a lack of disease in some species of birds
+• Low pathogenic (LPAI) strains typically cause few or no clinical signs in poultry and may go undetected due to a lack of disease in some species of birds,

 Avian influenza viruses do not normally infect humans.
 However, sporadic human infections with avian influenza viruses have occurred.
 Human-to-human transmission of avian influenza is extremely rare.

-Avian Influenza H5N1 Update May 2023
+Avian Influenza H5N1 Update May 2024

-Manitobans are asked to contact the TIP Line (toll-free) at 1-800-782-0076 if they find any of the following:
+Manitobans are asked to contact a conservation officer in their local district office or call the TIP Line (toll-free) at 1-800-782-0076 if they find any of the following:

-• clusters of six or more dead wild waterfowl (e.g., ducks, geese) or other water birds;
+• clusters of six or more dead wild waterfowl (e.g., ducks, geese) or other water birds,

 • large groups of dead birds, such as more than 20 of any species.

-Quick facts on H5N1 avian influenza (bird flu):
+Quick facts on H5N1 avian influenza (HPAI A(H5N1)):

-• fever, cough, aching muscles, headache and sore throat,
+• Fever, cough, aching muscles, headache and sore throat.

-• In rare cases, the infection may be severe, leading to multi-organ failure, and death.
+• In rare cases, the infection may be severe, leading to multi-organ failure and death.

 • HPAI is not a food safety concern.
 There is no evidence to suggest that eating cooked poultry or eggs could transmit HPAI to humans.